ericchiang/pup/README.md

 ###Clean and indent

-By default, `pup` will fill in missing tags, and properly indent the page.
+By default `pup` will fill in missing tags and properly indent the page.

 ```bash
 $ cat robots.html